vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Users farming in the Yield Bonding pools should always be able to redeem their LP tokens, regardless of market conditions.
 On the other hand, COIL holders may no be able to redeem treasury assets.
 Only 312K USDC is in the `SpiralRedeem` contract, in addition to 900K USDC in the Curve pool and 800K USDC in the Balancer pool.
 Once all USDC is drained, remaining treasury funds would need to be distributed by the treasury multi-sig.

 Security Factors

 **1. Do audits reveal any concerning signs?**

+An [audit report](https://github.com/pessimistic-io/audits/blob/main/Spiral%20DAO%20Security%20Analysis%20by%20Pessimistic.pdf) from Pessimistic in January 2023 revealed severtal issues, including a critical issue.
+All issues found in the report were fixed or addressed.
+The project has a bug bounty program up to $250K for critical findings, and recently established a 30K SPR ($77K) bounty program with Hats.Finance.

 ## Conclusion